Copy testing: Diagnostic

-Non-Verbal
+Non-verbal

 Non-verbal measures were developed in response to the belief that much of a commercial's effects – e.g. the emotional impact – may be difficult for respondents to put into words or scale on verbal rating statements.
 In fact, many believe the commercial's effects may be operating below the level of consciousness (Young, p.
 7).
 According to researcher Chuck Young, “There is something in the lovely sounds of our favorite music that we cannot verbalize – and it moves us in ways we cannot express” (Young, p.
 22).

-In the 1970s, researchers sought to measure these non-verbal measures biologically by tracking brain wave activities as respondents watched commercials (Krugman).
+In the 1970s, researchers sought to measure these non-verbal measures biologically by tracking brain wave activities as respondents watched commercials.
 Others experimented with galvanic skin response, voice pitch analysis, and eye-tracking (Young, p.
 22).
 These efforts were not popularly adopted, in part because of the limitations of the technology as well as the poor cost-effectiveness of what was widely perceived as academic, not actionable research.

 In the early 1980s the shift in analytical perspective from thinking of a commercial as the fundamental unit of measurement to be rated in its entirety, to thinking of it as a structured flow of experience, gave rise to experimentation with moment-by-moment systems.
 The most popular of these was the dial-a-meter response which required respondents to turn a meter, in degrees, toward one end of a scale or another to reflect their opinion of what was on screen at that moment.

 More recently, research companies have started to use psychological tests, such as the Stroop effect, to measure the emotional impact of copy.
 These techniques exploit the notion that viewers do not know why they react to a product, image, or ad in a certain way (or that they reacted at all) because such reactions occur outside of awareness, through changes in networks of thoughts, ideas, and images.

+Moderated and unmoderated

+Researcher-moderated empirical testing and unmoderated testing platforms evaluate implicit and unconscious bias in survey question design for market research.